Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Preliminaries

 where $\mathcal{N}_{P}$ and $\mathcal{N}_{Q}$ are neural networks used for lifting and projection.
-Moreover, each $\mathcal{A}_{i}$ is a Fourier layer.
+Moreover, each $\mathcal{A}_{i}$ is a Fourier layer, $L$ represents the depth of the Fourier layers.
 We assume that $\mathcal{N}_{Q}$ and $\mathcal{N}_{P}$ are fully connected networks.
 Each Fourier layer is a composition of activation functions with a sum of convolutions by a function parametrized by a tensor and other neural networks.
 Moreover, in the Fourier layers, only a subset of the frequencies is utilized.
 The frequencies employed in the model are represented by index set $K=\{(k_{1},...,k_{d})\in \mathbb{Z}^{d} : |k_{j}| \leq k_{max,j}, j=1,...,d\}$.
 The detailed formula for the FNO is as follows:

-where $a|_{X}$ is the discretized functional data of $a$ and the lifting and projection layers ($\mathcal{N}_{P}$ and $\mathcal{N}_{Q}$) act on the vector value of the discretized functional data and not on the entire vector.
-Each $d_{v_{i}}, i=0,\dots, L$ represents the dimensionality of the function value at the respective layer. $\mathcal{F}$ and $\mathcal{F}^{-1}$ are discrete a Fourier and inverse Fourier transform, respectively. $A_{t}$ can be any neural network as long as it has a resolution invariance property.
+where $a|_{X}$ is the discretized functional data of $a$ and the lifting and projection layers ($\mathcal{N}_{P}$ and $\mathcal{N}_{Q}$) act on the vector value of the discretized functional data and not on the entire vector. $\sigma$ is an activation function that acts on the output of each neuron.
+Each $d_{v_{i}}, i=0,\dots, L$ represents the dimensionality of the function value at the respective layer. $\mathcal{F}$ and $\mathcal{F}^{-1}$ are discrete Fourier and inverse Fourier transform, respectively. $R_{t}$ are high-rank tensors representing kernel functions, each with a size of $d_{t} \times d_{t} \times k_{max,1} \times \cdots \times k_{max,d}$. $A_{t}$ can be any neural network as long as it has a resolution invariance property.
 We select $A_{t}$ as the CNN layer.
 For this purpose, we describe the CNN layers as follows.

 {\bf CNN layer} { A kernel tensor of a certain size sweeps across the input tensors such that for each index of the output, an inner product with the kernel and local components of the input tensor centered on that index are produced.
-For example, for a d-rank input tensor of size $N_{1}\times\cdots\times N_{d}$, we consider a d-rank tensor kernel $K$ of size $c_{1}\times\cdots\times c_{d}$, where each $c_{i}$ is less than $N_{i}$.
+For example, for a d-rank input tensor of size $N_{1}\times\cdots\times N_{d}$, we consider a d-rank tensor kernel $K$ of size $c_{1}\times\cdots\times c_{d}$.
 We denote this CNN layer by kernel $C(c_{1}\times\cdots\times c_{d})$; the tensor that passes through the CNN layer with kernel $K$ is defined as follows: